Iraqi Police: Organization and oversight

-two Iraqi police officers, both wearing tactical gear and face masks, standing guard on a street in a busy urban area in Sulaymaniyah, Iraq.

 In 2009 the Iraqi Police was under the command of Major General Hussein Jassim Alawadi.
 The Multi-National Security Transition Command – Iraq (MNSTC-I) was a United States Central Command organisation tasked to train, mentor and equip all Iraqi civilian security forces.
 MNSTC-I also had the goal of training their counterparts in the Iraqi government of Iraq to assume their role.
 MNSTC-I was dissolved in 2010.

 The Iraqi Police had three main branches: